 Spoiler:

 The John Deere X350 does run like a Deere (duh).
 It is an absolute beast, but is no longer being manufactured.
-They have transferred to their E100 series that you can read about here and have made a lot more John Deere Zero turns.
+They have since started moving their X350 series to the comparable E100 series that you can read about here and have made a lot more of their focus shifted to zero turns.

 Jump ahead to: